light-launcher/Light-Android-Launcher/README.md

 ### How to use
 <p>Main screen allows you to add favourite apps.</p>
-<p>To go to the all-apps view, just swipe from right to left.
+<p>To go to the all-apps view, just swipe from bottom to top of screen.
 Long press on that view allows you to read info about app.</p>

 ### Free & Open Source
 No trackers, no ads, and no device permissions.
 Open Source Code, available on GPLv2 license.